 - Joint research and training centres: Research and training centres can easily be jointly established since all the industries involved are producing similar products.
 The cost of such projects will be minimal when it is jointly financed.
 Government policy: Government can play a specific role towards the localization of industries either for economic, geographical, political or strategic reasons.

 - Availability of labour: The large power of labour encourages firms to come together, resulting in localization The availability of such labour promotes industrial growth.
 Presence of technical economies: The concentration of firms that use the same type of spare parts or components in production may be located near industries r e: which produce such spare parts.

 162. ECTO PARASITES

 - Availability of infrastructural facilities: The availability of infrastructural facilities like road, telephone, water and electricity could encourage the concentration of firms in a particular area.

 Advantages of Localization of Industries

-- Emergence of subsidiary firms: As major firms concentrate in one area, other subsidiary service firms that assist those major firms in the production of goods usually emerge.
+- It encourages development: The growth of industries leads to an increase in production of goods and services.
+Emergence of subsidiary firms: As major firms concentrate in one area, other subsidiary service firms that assist those major firms in the production of goods usually emerge.